etienne-monier/inpystem/docs/source/user/correcting_data.rst

 Correcting data manually
 ------------------------

-This is realized easily by using the :meth:`~.signals.AbstractStemAcquisition.correct` method of the data object.
+This is realized easily by using the :meth:`~.signals.AbstractStem.correct` method of the data object.
 This only requires

 * slices objects that define the rows and columns to keep (and the bands in case of 3D data),
 * the position of dead pixels.